Persistent Ductus Arteriosus (PDA)

-The aim of this factsheet is to explain what Persistent Ductus Arteriosus is, how it can affect the heart and how it is treated.
+The aim of this information sheet is to explain what Persistent Ductus Arteriosus is, how it can affect the heart and how it is treated.

 Persistent means continuing to exist.
 Ductus arteriosus (or arterial duct) is the name of the tube that carries blood between the aorta and the pulmonary artery in the foetus.
 So Persistent Ductus Arteriosus (PDA) is a tube that continues to ‘exist’ in the baby even after he or she is born.